 I got my second wind, and we visited the Naschmarkt next.
 What a fantastic market!
 I really enjoyed walking up and back looking at the produce for sale, trying some of the samples offered to us, and learning about some of the local produce.
 I got really excited though when I saw my favourite fruit, mangosteen!
 These are a tropical fruit, and they are always on of the first things I buy when I get off the plane in South East Asia.
 When we were in Singapore in April though, we couldn’t find them, so I had to miss out.
 But here they were in Vienna!
 I just had to grab a couple.
 They were smaller than I had seen before, but were still tasty.

-We were getting ready to head back to the city centre for dinner when Simon got a text from the ferry company -our ferry the next day was cancelled!
+We were getting ready to head back to the city centre for dinner when Simon got a text from the ferry company – our ferry the next day was cancelled!
 What a pain, but okay, we would go to the ferry terminal before dinner (it wasn’t far away) and change our ticket to an earlier ferry.
-Except all other ferries for the day were full, and “even if we could change you to another ferry, you would have to pay double, and no, even though you have your tickets, and can show me the text on your phone, I don’t know that these really are your tickets so can’t give you a refund without the receipt also!”
+Except all other ferries for the day were full, and “even if we could change you to another ferry, you would have to pay double, and no, even though you have your tickets, and can show me the text on your phone about the cancellation, I don’t know that these really are your tickets so can’t give you a refund without the receipt also!”
 So frustrating!

 We arrived at the Hard Rock Cafe (yes, Simon ticking another one off the list) right at the start of happy hour as planned – half price cocktails!
 We were already frustrated by the ferry, and just wanted to sit down and have dinner.
 Simon used one of his loyalty express passes that guarantees a table with no wait.
 Half an hour later we were still waiting, and were on to our second cocktail each.
-When we were eventually seated, the restaurant was half empty.
+When we were eventually seated, the restaurant was half empty, so I did not understand why we had been kept waiting.
 We really were having “one of those days”.
 On the up side, our Vienna City Card gave us a free dessert at HRC, so we got to enjoy that while trying to work out what we were going to do about the ferry the next day.

-On our way back we changed trains at a new station – to discover this amazing building outside.
+On our way back to our hotel after dinner we changed trains at a new station – to discover this amazing building outside.
 I don’t know what it is, but surely it’s another by Hundertwasser??

 Now we had to take three more trains to get to the main railway station and board our final train for the day!
 Goodbye Austria, apart from the ferry drama, we have had a ball and will definitely be back!